EthanTreg/PyTorch-Network-Loader/README.md

   - `greater`: boolean = True, if slice should be values greater or less than _number_
 - `reshape`: Reshapes the dimensions
-  - `output`: tuple[integer] or tuple[integer, integer], output dimensions of input tensor, ignoring the first dimension (N) and subsequent dimensions if the number of dimensions in output is less than the dimensions of the input tensor, if output = -1, then last two dimensions are flattened
+  - `output`: tuple[integer] or tuple[integer, integer], output dimensions of input tensor, ignoring the first dimension ($N$) and subsequent dimensions if the number of dimensions in output is less than the dimensions of the input tensor, if output = -1, then last two dimensions are flattened
 - `shortcut`: Adds the previous layer with the specified layer